Paul V. Sherlock Center on Disabilities at Rhode Island College

-How might providers re-design and/or better integrate their services in order to form next practices and new business models that will deliver more inclusive, person-centered support to the disability community in RI, in a way that enables its members to have and build great lives?
+How might providers re-design and/or better integrate their services in order to form next practices and new business models that will deliver more inclusive, person-centered support to adults with intellectual and developmental disabilities in RI, in a way that enables them to have and build great lives?

 BIF and leaders from participating agencies engaged in a collaborative design process that began with human-centered research to serve as a foundation for design and concluded with a community critique of a new, more person-centered conceptual business model.

 In order to frame new opportunity areas for transforming current service models, the BIF team sought to understand the lived experiences of individuals with intellectual and developmental disabilities in RI.
 We did this through a series of interviews, shadowing, and generative activities with individuals receiving services, and developed the following Research Insights:

 - Reframe independence as agency to create more space for personalization and a sense of personal power.

 - Create a sense of purpose characterized by responsibility, trust, and value add.